influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/administration/config-data-nodes.md

 The data process will only function for a limited time without a valid license file.
 Contact [sales@influxdb.com](mailto:sales@influxdb.com) if a license file is required.

 The license file should be saved on every server in the cluster, including Meta, Data, and Enterprise nodes.
 The file contains the JSON-formatted license, and must be readable by the `influxdb` user.
 Each server in the cluster independently verifies its license.
 InfluxData recommends performing rolling restarts on the nodes after the license file update.
 Restart one meta, data, or Enterprise service at a time and wait for it to come back up successfully.
 The cluster should remain unaffected as long as only one node is restarting at a time as long as there are two or more data nodes.

 <dt>
 Use the same license file for all nodes in the same cluster.
 The `license-key` and `license-path` settings are mutually exclusive and one must remain set to the empty string.
 </dt>

 Environment variable: `INFLUXDB_ENTERPRISE_LICENSE_PATH`

 -----

+## Meta node settings

 ### `[meta]`